💡 WiseUp! Vol. 22 — Three thousand books, custom shortcuts and TTS your Daily Review!

 Have questions about using Readwise or Reader in your workflow?
 We'd love to be your guide!
 Reply to this email with your question and you might be featured in an upcoming issue.
 Even if your question isn’t featured, we’ll respond to every message.

-❓ A Reader question from Justin Y:
+❓ A Readwise question from Helton C:

-❓ A Readwise question from Dan M:
+❓ A Reader question from Zach:

 📖 New help doc of the week